THEUNQUIETDAUGHTER-HI-RES-COVER.jpg

 "In Danielle Flood's clear-eyed memoir of her early life with her exquisitely beautiful and deeply troubled mother, this truth echoes: the fact that a child could survive such emotional devastation and cruelty is a testament to her resilience and her valiant spirit." -- Leslie Daniels, author of Cleaning Nabokov's House.

 Danielle Flood is "the daughter of a complex (woefully inadequate in this case) French/Vietnamese woman who was part of a wartime love triangle that inspired the one in Graham Greene's novel, The Quiet American.
 While the Greene connection may have lured me in, it was Flood's compelling 'sequel' that kept me riveted as she chronicled her often harrowing childhood, an intensive search for her real father and finally the unraveling of impossibly fine threads woven between her parents' lives and Greene's fiction.
-Journalist and storyteller are in perfect synd in these pages."
+Journalist and storyteller are in perfect sync in these pages."
 Robert Gray, Fresh Eyes Now, Shelf-Awareness.

 "My favourite book of the year, The Unquiet Daughter, is a beautifully-written big-hearted memoir..."
 The East Asia Book Review

-Visits to this website as of March, 2024:
+Visits to this website since March, 2024:

 Watch and hear Danielle read from The Unquiet Daughter below by clicking on the arrow.
 She and David Lawrence, Jr., former publisher of The Miami Herald, are introduced by Mitchell Kaplan, owner of Books and Books and founder of the Miami International Book Fair.
 Danielle reads several sections from The Unquiet Daughter to a crowd of about a hundred at the Books and Books in Coral Gables, Florida.
 During the question and answer session, she explains how she found foreign service and Central Intelligence Agency officers who worked in Saigon with her parents more than 65 years ago, amongst other aspects of researching and writing The Unquiet Daughter.